 Warehouses and Logistics Condominiums market in the state of São Paulo

 In the last two years, the variation in the vacancy rate in São Paulo was 4.37%.
 In the first quarter of 2020, the average rate recorded was 18.10%.
-Since the fourth quarter of 2020, the market for warehouses and logistics and industrial condominiums has recorded the lowest vacancy rates ever.
+Since the fourth quarter of 2020, the market for warehouses and logistics and industrial condominiums recorded the lowest vacancy rates for the first time.

 With heated demand, construction activity jumped 37.43% since the first quarter of 2020.
 The total inventory increased by 14.77% in the same period, reaching 15,532,586.49m² in the first quarter of 2022.

-In this way, properties with strategic locations and with a high standard of quality stand out in the market.
+Given this scenario, properties with strategic locations and high standards of quality will stand out in the market.